Javosec/hosted-n8n/docs/project/03-plans/02-migration/01-profile-compose-migration.md

 ### Phase a: Resolve Current Issues (NEW)

-Before proceeding with the remaining phases, we need to address the current issues discovered during initial testing:
+Before proceeding with the remaining phases, we needed to address the current issues discovered during initial testing:

 #### a.1.
 Fix Nginx Restart Loop
 ```bash